Skip to main content

 • Show the basis of your arguments and conclusions;

-• Acknowledge the work of others, and
+• Acknowledge the work of others;

 • Avoid plagiarism.

-Referencing Style
+3.2b Referencing Style

 For modules in Leeds University Business School students should use the official University of Leeds version of the Harvard referencing style.

 Guidance on how to source citations within the text and how to reference different types of material is available on the referencing pages of the Library website.
-Marking of all submitted coursework will be informed by this guidance and will correspond to the style outlined on the Library’s referencing website pages.

-Group Work
+3.2c Group Work

 If you are working in a group but are expected to submit an individual piece of work, then the coursework you submit must be your own work, even if the group shares the data or ideas obtained as part of a team.
-Copying or paraphrasing another student’s work constitutes plagiarism.

-Submission of Coursework
+3.3 Submission of Coursework

-Coursework Deadlines
+3.3a Coursework Deadlines

 Deadline times are set to ensure that you can submit your work well within office hours.
 Your teaching School will avoid, wherever possible, setting deadlines on:

-• Fridays, the last day of term and the first day of the formal assessment period
+• Fridays, the last day of term and the first day of the formal assessment period.

 When you submit your work electronically, the time of submission is automatically logged.